slqselina/slqselina.github.io/content/post/2017/11/armstrong-redwoods-and-austin-creek.md

 * 09:45am - start out from Pool Ridge Trailhead
 * 10:19am - reach the junction with Loop Trail but somehow walked towards a private land by mistake
 * 10:34am - back to the Pool Ridge Trailhead
-* 11:16am - reach the Colonel Armstrong Tree and break
+* 11:16am - reach Armstrong Redwood Grove and break
 * 11:40am - move on to Discovery Trail and Pioneer Nature Trail
 * 11:52am - reach Visitor Center and hangout There
 * 12:03pm - start the East Ridge Trailhead